-Since 2008, GFDRR has assisted the GoG strengthen its capacity to understand disaster risk and minimize risk at the local and national level.
-With GFDRR assistance the GoG identified disaster risks in four river basins covering 32 municipalities and 199 human settlements, which resulted in land use and urban zoning plans for 12 municipalities.
+Since 2008, GFDRR has assisted the Government strengthen its capacity to understand disaster risk and minimize risk at the local and national levels.
+With GFDRR assistance, the Government identified disaster risks in four river basins covering 32 municipalities and 199 human settlements, which resulted in land use and urban zoning plans for 12 municipalities.
 The National System for Territorial Planning now addresses disaster risk.
 National building standards have been developed.
-Four municipalities of the Metropolitan Area of Guatemala adopted the national building standards and transferred the responsibility of adhering to norms to structural designers and contractors.
-GFDRR's post-disaster support to the GoG (2010 Agatha and Mt.
-Pacaya Eruptions, 2012 7.2 Earthquake) has also helped the Government continue to improve its ability to assess the impact of disasters, quickly respond, and further integrate risk reduction into both its reconstruction and long-term development agenda.
-As part of developing a risk financing strategy, in 2010 a Development Policy Loan with a Deferred Draw Down Option (DPL with CAT DDO) was approved for Guatemala, which is linked to the country's commitment to pursue the implementation of national agendas for disaster risk reduction and management.

-In addition, to strengthen the resilience and recovery capacity of farmers subject to drought, the GoG with GFDRR's assistance is developing its agricultural insurance markets to help transfer catastrophic drought risk and provide support to small vulnerable farmers.
-Achievements to-date include: the technical design for the agricultural databases needed to create insurance mechanism, a draft strategic plan and manual of operations prepared by and for the Agriculture Insurance Committee, training in risk management in agricultural insurance.
+Four municipalities of the Metropolitan Area of Guatemala adopted national building standards and transferred responsibility of adhering to norms to structural designers and contractors.
+GFDRR's post-disaster support to the Government during the 2010 Agatha and Mt.
+Pacaya events and the 2012 7.2 earthquake helped the Government continue to improve its ability to assess the impact of disasters, quickly respond, and further integrate risk reduction into both its reconstruction and long-term development agenda.
+As part of developing a risk financing strategy, in 2010 a Development Policy Loan with a Catastrophe Deferred Drawdown Option (CAT DDO) was approved for Guatemala.
+This is linked to the country's commitment to pursue the implementation of national agendas for disaster risk reduction and management.
+The loan was fully disbursed in 2010 as a consequence of the simultaneous impact of the Agatha and Mt.
+Pacaya events.In addition, to strengthen the resilience and recovery capacity of farmers subject to drought, the Government with GFDRR's assistance is developing its agricultural insurance markets to help transfer catastrophic drought risk and provide support to small vulnerable farmers.
+Achievements to date include: the technical design for agricultural databases, which is needed to create insurance mechanisms; a draft strategic plan and manual of operations for the Agriculture Insurance Committee; training in agriculture risk management and curriculum for future implementation; and an analysis of technical options for the design of a rainfall index contract to cover drought events.